New: Fitbit support added, app approved by Fitbit (see Fitbit Section and Fitbit App Store)

 - Android application can be downloaded from Play Store: GAC or GACW

 - The most universal way of installing GAC application on Gear device is through Samsung’s Android Gear App: Gear App.
 To install GACW on your Wear watch, use Android’d Wear OS app.

 - If you browsing apps from a Samsung’s Galaxy device, you can also try a direct link for GAC, but it doesn’t work in all browsers even on Galaxy devices:

-Why Updating Old App Not Possible
+Why Updating Old App Not Possible in Samsung Store

 The old GAC app supports many legacy Gear devices such as Gear, Gear II, Gear Neo, and Gear S. Since all these devices are different, they require different binaries.
 Samsung App Store doesn’t allow mixing companion and non-companion binary types in a single app’s distribution.
 That’s why new app is needed to enable companion functionality.
-We will gladly merge these two versions as soon as Samsung change their policies (the best scenario) or when we decide to stop supporting legacy devices.
+We will gladly merge versions as soon as Samsung changes their policies (the best scenario) or when we decide to stop supporting legacy devices.

 Below is an error message, which is caused by an attempt to add a companion-based binary to the old non-companion style app

-Adding New Account from Android
+Adding New Account from Android on Gear or Galaxy

 To add a new account from the phone you’ll need to select “Connect to Phone” menu on Gear first: